YolandaCooper2505626/sol./README.md

 Added comprehensive test coverage - update 4
 Code cleanup and formatting
-Added new feature for better user experience - build 594
+Added new feature for better user experience - build 594 Added new feature for better user experience - 537